 Restoring Growth and Prosperity

-The Fiscal Plan aims to ensure financial sustainability, efficient government services for the people and businesses of Puerto Rico, and a more competitive economy
+The Certified Fiscal Plan aims to ensure financial sustainability, efficient and affordable government services for the people and businesses of Puerto Rico, and a more competitive economy.

 The 2020 Fiscal Plan is the road map for Puerto Rico’s recovery and transformation.

-The Fiscal Plan enables efficient and affordable government services for the people and businesses of Puerto Rico, and a more competitive economy, which taken together result in fiscal sustainability.
-PROMESA mandates a Fiscal Plan that provides a method to achieve fiscal responsibility and access to the capital markets, and government estimates of revenues for a period of at least five years.
+PROMESA mandates a Fiscal Plan that provides a method to achieve fiscal responsibility and access to the capital markets, and realistic revenue and expenditure estimates for a period of at least five years.

 4 pillars of the Fiscal Plan

-- The Oversight Board’s economic projection following COVID-19 forecasts an economic decline and recovery similar to that experienced after Hurricane Maria.
+The Certified Fiscal Plan’s economic outlook following COVID-19 projects an economic decline and recovery similar to that experienced after Hurricane Maria.

-- Implementing the structural reforms and fiscal measures included in the 2020 Fiscal Plan fully and on a timely basis will enable the Island to move closer to a reality in which it has low-cost and reliable energy, robust infrastructure, more incentives to enter the formal labor market, an improved regulatory and permitting environment, and a more effective and efficient public sector.
-That said, these reforms are insufficient to put the Island on a path to growth, nor do they allow Puerto Rico to avoid future deficits, which begin in FY2032.
+Fully implementing the structural reforms and fiscal measures included in the Certified Fiscal Plan on a timely basis would enable Puerto Rico to move closer to a reality with lower-cost and reliable energy, a robust infrastructure, more incentives for people to enter the formal labor market, an improved regulatory and permitting system, and a more effective and efficient public sector.

 Pillars of the